Is Microsoft 365 tax deductible?

 Where Microsoft 365 goes on Schedule C

-Example: Annual Microsoft 365 deductions
+Example: Microsoft 365 business-use deduction

-- Business use: 100% (business-only plan)
+- Business use: 100%

 What records to keep